gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 That Martin no longer has anyone to talk to.

-Ruth is gone — she withdrew her engagement when his prospects seemed hopeless, which tells him everything he needs to know about whether she ever understood what he was doing.
+Ruth is gone.
+She withdrew her engagement when his prospects seemed hopeless, which tells him everything he needs to know about whether she ever understood what he was doing.